Terms and Conditions

 CMPS shall not be liable for any loss or damage whatsoever due to failure to deliver Goods promptly or at all, where due to circumstance beyond the control of CMPS.

-Any risk of damage or loss of the Goods shall pass to the Client upon delivery of the goods to the customer to a third party nominated by the Customer.
+Any risk of damage or loss of the Goods shall pass to the Client upon delivery of the goods to the Client or to any third party nominated by the Client.

 The Client shall ensure that CMPS has clear and free access to the work site at all times to enable them to undertake the works.
-CMPS shall not be liable for any loss or damage to the site (including, without limitation, damage to pathways, driveways and concreted or paved or grassed areas) unless due to the negligence of CMPS.
+CMPS shall not be liable for any loss or damage to the site (including, without limitation, damage to pathways, driveways and concreted or paved or grassed areas) from routine work.
+CMPS will not be liable for any work that is unable to be carried out due to the Client’s failure to grant access in accordance with this clause.

 Prior to CMPS commencing any work the Client must advise the precise location of all underground and concealed services on the site and clearly mark the same.
-The services the client must identify include, but are not limited to, electrical services, gas services, sewer services, pumping services, sewer connections, sewer sludge mains, water mains, irrigation pipes, telephone cables, fiber optic cables, oil pumping mains, and any other services that may be on site.
+The services the client must identify include, but are not limited to, electrical services, gas services, sewer services and connections, water mains, irrigation pipes, telephone cables, fiber optic cables, oil pumping mains, and any other services that may be on site.
 In the event that unidentified underground or concealed services are damaged, the cost of repair or replacement shall be the sole responsibility of the client.

-Whilst CMPS will take care to avoid damage to any underground services, the client agrees to indemnify CMPS in respect of all and any liability claims, loss, damage, costs and fines as a result of damage to any services not precisely located and notified.
+CMPS will take care to avoid damage to any underground or concealed services that have been precisely located and notified by the Client.
+However, the Client agrees to indemnify CMPS against all liability, claims, losses, damages, costs, and fines arising from damage to any underground or concealed services not precisely located and notified.

 CMPS and the client agree that ownership of the Goods shall not pass until:

-Receipt by CMPS of any form of payment other than cash shall not be deemed to be payment until that form of payment has been honored, cleared or recognized and until then CMPS’s ownership or rights in respect of the Goods shall continue
+Receipt by CMPS of any form of payment shall not be deemed to be payment until that form of payment has been honored, cleared or recognized and until then CMPS’s ownership or rights in respect of the Goods shall continue

 It is further agreed that